raychongtk/pizza-joint-project/README.md

 In this simple example project, we don't have much data to log, but we must do logging in real system.
 Before implement logging, we need to study what kind of information that can help us to debug or we need to know.
 In general, we can classify the log to different level such as `Info, Debug, Warn, and Error`.
 Also, for the type of log, we can have `Action Log` to log all the api actions such as request time, endpoint, user info, user device and, etc..
 Other than that, we can have our `Business Log`, this kind of log is used to log the error or warning of the business logic maybe user input a wrong format of data.
-Furthermore, we also need to monitor `Infrasture Log`, if we implement K8S in the future we can monitor the K8S status by grabbing the log from K8S and also monitor the system resources and performance.
+Furthermore, we also need to monitor `Infrastructure Log`, if we implement K8S in the future we can monitor the K8S status by grabbing the log from K8S and also monitor the system resources and performance.

 # Scaling